Certificate III in Individual Support (Disability)

 Start your career in the community services sector

-• Learn how to empower and support people with disabilities to become more independent and live rich and full lives.
+• Learn to help people with disabilities become more independent and live fulfilling lives

-• Gain the skills, knowledge and values to provide individual care to people with disabilities in residential, community, health care and NDIS settings.
+• Gain skills to provide care to people with disabilities in residential, community, healthcare, and NDIS settings

-• Our flexible online study allows you to continue with your current role while you study.
+• Flexible online study allows you to balance learning with your current role

 Young man with down syndrome smiles as he is hugged by his happy disability support carers